hfp/libxstream/documentation/samples/libxstream_ozaki.md

 ### Profiling

-- Use `OZAKI_PROF=1` to print per-kernel timing histograms for all kernels.
-Use `OZAKI_PROF=2` to focus only on the main dotprod/compute kernel, excluding preprocessing overhead.
+- Use `OZAKI_PROFILE=1` to print per-kernel timing histograms for all kernels.
+Use `OZAKI_PROFILE=2` to focus only on the main dotprod/compute kernel, excluding preprocessing overhead.
 Combine with `NREPEAT=100` for statistically significant measurements.

 ## Limitations

-- Complex GEMM (3M method) is not yet supported.
+- Complex GEMM (3M method) is implemented (`ozaki_zgemm3m` in `ozaki_zgemm.c`) but not called from this sample's benchmark driver.
+It is exercised by the [LIBXS Ozaki sample](https://github.com/hfp/libxs), whose interceptor-based driver calls `zgemm-wrap.x` / `cgemm-wrap.x` and dispatches through the OpenCL 3M path when LIBXSTREAM is available.
 - TinyTC kernels are Scheme 1 only (Scheme 2 uses OpenCL C kernels).